 If re-entry is permitted, the campus will review an academic success plan with conditions that the student must agree to and meet.
 If another failing grade in a nursing course is received, the student will be permanently dismissed from the program, and no additional appeals will be considered.
-This policy applies to all the Practical Nursing program in the Education Affiliates system.
+This policy applies to all nursing programs in the Education Affiliates system.
 Permanently dismissed students cannot transfer to another Education Affiliates school.